JTOne123/DgraphNet/README.md

 # Dgraph Client for .NET

 A minimal implementation for a Dgraph client for .NET, using [grpc].
+It exposes both synchronous and asynchronous API.

+The target framework of the library is `.NET Standard 2.0`.

 [grpc]: https://grpc.io/